Ly0n/awesome-robotic-tooling/README.md

 * [racetrack-database](https://github.com/TUMFTM/racetrack-database) - Contains center lines (x- and y-coordinates), track widths and race lines for over 20 race tracks (mainly F1 and DTM) all over the world.
 * [BlenderProc](https://github.com/DLR-RM/BlenderProc) - A procedural Blender pipeline for photorealistic training image generation.
 * [Atlatec Sample Map Data](https://www.atlatec.de/getsampledata.html) - 3D map for autonomous driving and simulation created from nothing but two cameras and GPS in downtown San Francisco.
 * [Lyft Level 5 Dataset](https://self-driving.lyft.com/level5/data/) - Level 5 is developing a self-driving system for the Lyft network.
-We’re collecting and processing data from our autonomous fleet and sharing it with you.
+We're collecting and processing data from our autonomous fleet and sharing it with you.
-* [holicity](https://github.com/zhou13/holicity) - A City-Scale Data Platform for Learning Holistic 3D Structures
+* [holicity](https://github.com/zhou13/holicity) - A City-Scale Data Platform for Learning Holistic 3D Structures.
 * [UTD19](https://utd19.ethz.ch/) - Largest multi-city traffic dataset publically available.
 * [ASTYX HIRES2019 DATASET](http://www.pinchofintelligence.com/visualising-lidar-and-radar-in-virtual-reality/) - Automotive Radar Dataset for Deep Learning Based 3D Object Detection.
 * [Objectron](https://github.com/google-research-datasets/Objectron/) - A collection of short, object-centric video clips, which are accompanied by AR session metadata that includes camera poses, sparse point-clouds and characterization of the planar surfaces in the surrounding environment.